astutespruce/sarp-connectivity/analysis/prep/network/README.md

 Run `download.py`.
 This will download NHDPlus HR data by HUC4 into `data/nhd/source/huc4`.
 For now, you need to unzip these files manually into that directory.

 WARNING: NHD HR+ data are currently in beta.
-There are data issues, including, but not limited to miscoded flowlines, spurious NHD areas, and fragemented adjacent waterbodies.
+There are data issues, including, but not limited to miscoded flowlines, spurious NHD areas, and fragmented adjacent waterbodies.

+NHD data were last downloaded on 10/12/2020.

 ### 2. Run any special preprocessing scripts or hand-inspect NHD data